Compact & collapsible shovels are perfect for survivalists, campers, and useful to have around the house. It’s a

-Creating shelters, sawing lumber, self-defense – there are far more uses for survival shovel than meets the eye, and to get the best utility out of your survival shovel, you have to start with one of the best models on the market.
+Creating shelters, sawing lumber, self-defense – there are far more uses for a survival shovel than meets the eye, and to get the best utility out of your survival shovel, you have to start with one of the best models on the market.

 We’ve taken a hard look at what goes into these shovels, and found the best survival shovels that fit the exact needs of most survivalists.

 Compared to determine material rating, durability, sharpness, carry weight, total length and more, these are the five best survival shovel units that you can find today.

 Keeping price in mind, but prioritizing reliability and durability above all else, you’re not going to find a more comprehensive, well-thought-out list anywhere else.